kata-containers/kata-containers/docs/design/architecture/README.md

 This document is a summary of the Kata Containers architecture.

+## Background knowledge

+This document assumes the reader understands a number of concepts related to containers and file systems.
+The [background](background.md) document explains these concepts.

+## Example command

+This document makes use of a particular [example command](example-command.md) throughout the text to illustrate certain concepts.

 ## Virtualization

 For details on how Kata Containers maps container concepts to VM